simon-ami/win-cli-mcp-server/README.md

   - Path restrictions
   - Blocked command lists

-See the [API](#api) section for more details on the tools the server provides to MCP clients.
+See the [API](#api) section for more details on the tools and resources the server provides to MCP clients.

 **Note**: The server will only allow operations within configured directories, with allowed commands, and on configured SSH connections.